 If You Were Hurt in a Boating Accident in Florida, Our Attorneys Can Help

-Our Florida boating accident lawyers at Rivkind Law, are dedicated to not only serving those accident victims in South Florida and worldwide boating accidents but also advocating for better boating safety laws and regulations.
-Contact our boating accident attorneys online or call us at (866) 627-3676 for a free consultation.
+Our Florida boating accident attorneys at Rivkind Margulies & Rivkind, P.A. are dedicated to serving boat accident victims in South Florida and advocating for better boating safety laws and regulations.
+Call us at (305) 374-0565 for a free case review.